 I-4-2-1.Overview of Preparing the Certified Administrative Record

-A court records assistant (CRA) will prepare the certified administrative record (CAR) after a new court case is received and ready to work.
+When a court legal assistant receives a new court case that is ready to work, the court legal assistant will prepare the certified administrative record (CAR).
 See Hearings, Appeals and Litigation Law (HALLEX) manual I-4-1-12 C.

-When assigned a new court case, the CRA will:
+When assigned a new court case, the court legal assistant will: